open-orchestra/open-orchestra-docs/en/developer_guide/left_panel.rst

 Specifics
 ---------

-It is possible to modifiy the order of the items in the panel by changing the return value of the ``LeftpanelInterface::getWeight()`` method.
+It is possible to modify the order of the items in the panel by changing the return value of the ``LeftpanelInterface::getWeight()`` method.
 The heaviest elements are displayed below the other ones.

 The ``LeftpanelInterface::getParent()`` method allows an item to have a parent item in order to define a hierarchy of elements.